-The situation of mental foramen is between the edge of lower mandible and premolar teeth1.
-A multitude of differences exists between shapes and location of mental foramina and the anterior loop^{2,3}.
-The mental nerve has two anterior branches, the incisive and mental nerve4.
-The approach of this nerve to the mental foramen is found varying in multiple subjects1.
+The situation of mental foramen is between the edge of lower mandible and premolar teeth.
+A multitude of differences exists between shapes and location of mental foramina and the anterior loop.
+The mental nerve has two anterior branches, the incisive and mental nerve.
+The approach of this nerve to the mental foramen is found varying in multiple subjects.
 The anatomical variation in the mental foramen is a major complication in periodontal surgical procedures.
-During a surgical procedure or anaesthesia administration, the neurovascular bundle correlated with the mental foramen may be encountered and has the potential to compromise the outputs of a surgical procedure which can result in mental nerve injury2.
-Dental procedures such as tooth extraction, apical surgery, implantology and filling can injure the nerve without a thorough identification of the location resulting in the likes of labio-mental paresthesia and gingiva dysfunction^{5,6}.
+During a surgical procedure or anaesthesia administration, the neurovascular bundle correlated with the mental foramen may be encountered and has the potential to compromise the outputs of a surgical procedure which can result in mental nerve injury.
+Dental procedures such as tooth extraction, apical surgery, implantology and filling can injure the nerve without a thorough identification of the location resulting in the likes of labio-mental paresthesia and gingiva dysfunction.

 Cone Beam Computed Tomography (CBCT) is used to take images of the jaws and teeth in a three dimensional scanning modality in endodontics.
 CBCT utilizes a low power medical fluoroscopy tube that creates data of the target region by utilizing a back projection reconstruction tomography using a conical beam by roaming it around the target area.
-The data collected using this technique is then constructed into a usable three dimensional (3D) imagery^{7,8}.
+The data collected using this technique is then constructed into a usable three dimensional (3D) imagery.

-CBCT is better than the conventional two dimensional panoramic imagery because it is able to generate a 3D buccal cavity reconstruction images in all three sagittal, axial and transverse planes without super positioning and detecting the position of the overlapping anatomical structures around the mental foramen which is not possible with conventional 2D imaging.
-CBCT is used to detect changes in the mental foramen, mandibular canal and mandibular foramen.
-Mental foramen in the
+CBCT is better than conventional two dimensional panoramic imagery because it is able to generate a 3D buccal cavity reconstruction images in all three sagittal, axial and transverse planes without super positioning and detecting the position of the overlapping anatomical structures around the mental foramen which is not possible with conventional 2D imaging.
+CBCT is used to detect changes in the mental foramen,

-Received on 15-05-2022 Accepted on 23-09-2022 general population is single, but in 1.9% to 11.9% cases an extra foramen is present, when more than one foramen is found it is called AMF (accessory mental foramen)9.
+Received on 11-06-2022 Accepted on 27-10-2022 mandibular canal and mandibular foramen.
+Mental foramen in the general population is single, but in 1.9% to 11.9% cases an extra foramen is present, when more than one foramen is found it is called AMF (accessory mental foramen).
 The anatomy of the mandible and the morphology of the related areas can be accurately assessed with the use of CBCT.